Shivanilarokar/DSA-Questions-/README.md

 ## Introduction
 This project aims to provide a robust solution for [briefly describe the purpose of the project].
 With a clean, modular design, it is perfect for developers who need reliable tools for [describe the main functionalities briefly].

-## What's New
 - **New Functionalities**: We've introduced several new functions and classes to enhance the core functionalities of the project.
 - **Updated Documentation**: Significant updates and improvements have been made to the README file with usage examples and API documentation.
 - **Deprecation Notices**: Some functions or classes have been marked as deprecated and are scheduled for removal in future releases.

+## What's New
+- Introduction of `new_function` to streamline [describe its use case].
+- Addition of the `NewClass` which offers [describe main purpose].
+- Deprecation of `old_function`, recommending users to switch to `new_function`.

 ## Installation
 You can install the project using pip:
 ```bash
 pip install your-project-name
 ```